Product Disclosures

 -

-The CignaPlus Savings® dental discount program provides customers access to discounted fees, pursuant to schedules negotiated by Cigna Dental with participating providers, which customers are responsible for paying in full, directly to participating providers.
-Although all participating providers go through a credentialing process to assure that they are appropriately licensed and qualified, Cigna Dental does not otherwise guarantee nor is it responsible for the quality of any services or products purchased by customers.
+The CignaPlus Savings® dental discount program provides customers access to discounted fees, pursuant to schedules negotiated by Cigna Healthcare Dental with participating providers, which customers are responsible for paying in full, directly to participating providers.
+Although all participating providers go through a credentialing process to assure that they are appropriately licensed and qualified, Cigna Healthcare Dental does not otherwise guarantee nor is it responsible for the quality of any services or products purchased by customers.
 Customers have the right to cancel within thirty (30) calendar days of enrolling in the program.
-For more information, please call or write Cigna Dental:
+For more information, please call or write Cigna Healthcare Dental:

-Cigna Dental
+Cigna Healthcare Dental

 Attn: Operations